k21971/EvilHack/doc/evilhack-changelog.md

 - Add a couple humorous epitaphs
 - Priest-forged Hammer of the Gods adopts the priest's alignment
 - Fix: panic when wielded boomerang returns to empty quiver
+- Artifacts with secondary explosive attacks can be suppressed around tame/peaceful monsters